Efficient Distributed Decomposition and Routing Algorithms in Minor-Free Networks and Their Applications: Expander decompositions with overlaps

 Step~2 can be implemented to run in $O(D) \cdot O(\log^\ast n)$ rounds in the $\CONGEST$ model because in each round of the Cole--Vishkin algorithm~\cite{ColeV86}, each cluster $u$ can update its color based on the current color of $u$ and the current color of the parent of $u$.
 Therefore, to implement one round of the Cole--Vishkin algorithm, each cluster $u$ just needs to receive an $O(\log n)$-bit message from its parent cluster $v$, where the message encodes the color of $v$, and to send an $O(\log n)$-bit to all children of $u$, where the message encodes the color of $u$.

-Step 1 is the only part of the heavy-stars algorithm that does not seem to admit an efficient implementation in the $\CONGEST$ model, as this step involves calculating multiple numbers that are summations of edge weights and finding the largest number.
-This is exactly the reason that the above low-diameter decomposition does not work efficiently in the $\CONGEST$ model.
-To deal with this issue, Levi, Medina, and Ron~\cite{levi2021property} considered two approaches to obtaining an efficient low-diameter decomposition algorithm in $\CONGEST$ by modifying Step 1.
-The first approach requires spending logarithmic rounds to find a partition of the edge set into $O(1)$ forests.
-The second approach requires the use of randomness.
-Both of these approaches are not suitable for us, as we aim for a sublogarithmic-round deterministic algorithm.
+Step 1 is the only part of the heavy-stars algorithm that does not appear to admit an efficient implementation in the $\CONGEST$ model, as it requires computing, for each neighboring cluster, the number of incident edges, and then identifying the maximum.
+This bottleneck is precisely why the above low-diameter decomposition is not efficient in the $\CONGEST$ model.
+To address this issue, Levi, Medina, and Ron~\cite{levi2021property} proposed two approaches for obtaining an efficient low-diameter decomposition in $\CONGEST$ by modifying Step 1.
+The first approach incurs logarithmic rounds to partition the edge set into $O(1)$ forests, while the second relies on randomness.
+Neither approach is suitable for our purposes, as we aim for a deterministic algorithm with sublogarithmic round complexity.

+\paragraph{Overcoming the issue.} We overcome this issue by modifying the heavy-stars algorithm.
+The key idea is to ensure that each cluster has high conductance, enabling the application of the information-gathering tool of \cref{lem:gathering-1}.
+First, we remove vertices that are too weakly connected to their current cluster, so that in every remaining non-singleton cluster, each vertex has internal degree comparable to its total degree; this keeps the intra-cluster communication load under control.
+Next, we form heavy stars in the cluster graph, but before merging them, we discard light links to guarantee that every resulting cluster maintains sufficiently large conductance.

+Together, these modifications create the conditions needed to apply the information-gathering tool of \cref{lem:gathering-1} efficiently within each cluster.
+Consequently, the relevant edge-count data can be routed to a designated vertex, which can locally determine the heaviest link and thereby simulate Step 1 in the $\CONGEST$ model.
+Moreover, since the modified algorithm ensures high conductance for each cluster, it enables us to prove \cref{lem:existence-variant}.